averynortonsmith/digital-scrap-paper/README.md

     document.title = title != "" ? title : "untitled";
 });
 ```
-which updates the title of the page when the title of the note changes.
+This code updates title of the page when the title of the note changes.
 When I want to save my note, I just save the whole page using `ctrl-s`,
-to a "notes" directory on my desktop: a note titled "myNote" gets saved
+to a "notes" directory on my desktop: for example, a note titled "myNote" gets saved
 as `myNote.html`.
 Firefox also saves the contents of the textbox in the saved
 page-source.
 That way, when I want to view or edit my note, I can just open
 up `~/Desktop/notes/myNote.html` in my browser, and overwrite the saved file